Aden Abdullahi Nur: Civil War

 In January 1991, the government of Siad Barre was toppled in Mogadishu by the Hawiye-dominated United Somali Congress.
 In February 1991, fighting erupted between the USC and the SPM in Afgoye.
 The SPM were forced to flee south to Kismayo, where they joined other Darod who had fled from Mogadishu.
-In April of the same year, SPM lost control of Kismayo, and the USC captured the city at the end of the month, pushing the SPM/SNF south of Dhobley.
+In April of the same year, the SPM lost control of Kismayo, and the USC captured the city at the end of the month, pushing the SPM/SNF south of Dhobley.

-Gabyow was released from prison when the USC overran the capital.
+Gabyow was released in 1991 when the USC overran the capital.
 Following the defeat of SPM, various Darod factions, including the SPM, SSDF, and SNF, regrouped under the banner of SPM.
-Gabyow was appointed the new chairman of SPM, taking over from Colonel Biliqo, and Jess became the military commander.
+Gabyow was appointed the chairman of SPM, taking over from Colonel Biliqo, and Jess became the military commander.
 General Morgan was given charge of the police.
 The SPM recaptured Kismayo and Barawa in June 1991.

 Following their defeat, the Darod factions, including the SPM (Ogaden), SSDF (Harti) and SNF (Marehan), regrouped under the banner of the SPM.
-Internal Darod conflicts over land were overshadowed by the anti-Darod rhetoric from Mohamed Farrah Aidid, who proclaimed his intention of clearing all Darod from Somalia.
+During Internal Darod conflicts over land, Aidid made statements that were interpreted by Darod factions as threatening their presence in Somalia.
 Gabyow was appointed the new chairman of the SPM, and Jess the military commander.
 General Morgan (Majeerteen and Barre's son-in-law) was given charge of the police.
 The election of Gabyow as chairman led to a rift between Gabyow and Jess, reportedly because Gabyow was elected chairman to ensure the support of his Awlihan clan, which had previously supported Jess.

 In June 1991, the SPM recaptured Kismayo and Brava.
-Afterwards, USC successfully defeated the second attempt to retake Mogadishu.
-In December 1991, during the reelection of the SPM chairman, Gabyow and Morgan combined forces to remove Jess's forces from Kismayo and Brava.
-Jess then formed an alliance with Aideed's USC, which became known as the Somali Liberation Army (SLA).
-Their combined forces pushed Gabyow and Morgan out of Kismayo, and in April 1992, forced Barre into exile in Kenya.
+Afterwards, USC defeated the second attempt to retake Mogadishu.

+In December 1991, during the re-election of the SPM chairman, Gabyow combined forces with Morgan, who led SSDF/SPM, to remove Jess's forces from Kismayo and Brava.
+Jess then allied with General Mohamed Farrah Aideed's USC, which became known as the Somali Liberation Army (SLA).
+Their combined forces pushed Gabyow and Morgan out of Kismayo, forcing Siad Barre into exile in April 1992.
 Following this victory, Aideed and Jess formed the Somali National Alliance (SNA), combining with the SDM and the SSNM.

-In December 1991, during the reelection of the SPM chairman, Gabyow combined forces with Morgan, who led SSDF/SPM, to remove Jess' forces from Kismayo and Brava.
-Jess then allied with General Mohamed Farrah Aideed's USC.
-Their combined forces pushed Gabyow and Morgan out of Kismayo, forcing Siad Barre into exile.
 As a result of a US-led UN-sanctioned intervention in Somalia, the Unified Task Force (UNITAF) took control of Kismayo.
 When the forces withdrew, the city once again remained under the control of an alliance of SPM/SSDF/SNF forces.